yichizhng/bwt/README.md

 inline assembly (for performance testing)

 rnaseqtest.c
-Testing code for RNA-seq; modeled mostly after searchtest.c, although we need to implement several variants of locate() to take advantage various boundary conditions that we can establish
+Testing code for RNA-seq; modeled mostly after searchtest.c, although with several variants of locate() to allow us to use some boundary conditions

 searchtest.c
 More testing/timing code for the FM-index and backwards search, as well as